Lindisfarne College, New Zealand: Dibble Sculptures

-The college grounds are also home to three major works by renowned New Zealand sculptor Paul Dibble.
+The college grounds are also home to three major works by New Zealand sculptor Paul Dibble.
 The first sculpture, commissioned by the College Foundation in 2000, is a representation of the college's dual heritage, bearing engravings of the Celtic cross and per saltire Cross of St. Andrew along with iconic Māori patterns.
 The second sculpture, commissioned in 2007, depicts a fish set below a bronze replica of the ruins of the medieval Lindisfarne Priory at Holy Isle.
 The most recent sculpture consists of a seven piece representation of the changing seasons, at the centre of which is a large heart — a reference to the college's motto 'Highways in the Heart' — engraved with the names of artists such as Ludwig van Beethoven, Banksy, and Māori artist Ralph Hotere.

 Te Whāiti-Nui-A-Toi Programme

 Lindisfarne has also developed a strong Māori cultural dimension since the establishment of the Te Whāiti-Nui-A-Toi Scholarship in 1972.
 The scholarship, which has historical connections to the Māori Synod through the work of Presbyterian Missionaries to the Ngāi Tūhoe people of the Te Urewera region, provides funding support for Māori boys attending the college.
 Te Whāiti-Nui-A-Toi scholars have also represented Lindisfarne at major cultural events, such as the Hawke's Bay Secondary Schools Cultural Festival and the Manu Korero speech competition.
-Sir Rodney Gallon served as de facto patron of the Te Whāiti-Nui-A-Toi scholarship programme from 1972 until his death in 2012.
+Sir Rodney Gallon was de facto patron of the Te Whāiti-Nui-A-Toi scholarship programme from 1972 until his death in 2012.
 All students are required to learn a haka of the local Ngāti Kahungunu iwi, which is performed at various sports and cultural events.

 Joint Activities & Exchanges

-Lindisfarne is located adjacent to Hastings Girls' High School, with which it has numerous joint musical ensembles, notably the Concord Symphonic Band.
+Lindisfarne is adjacent to Hastings Girls' High School, with which it has joint musical ensembles, notably the Concord Symphonic Band.
 The college also produces annual theatrical productions, in conjunction with either Hastings Girls' High School, Iona College, or Woodford House.
 Lindisfarne has also had long-standing associations with Turakina Maori Girls' College and St Joseph's Māori Girls' College through the kapa haka activities of Te Whāiti-Nui-A-Toi Scholars attending the college.

-Annual sporting exchanges have been established between Lindisfarne and other Scottish-heritage boys' schools in New Zealand, including Scots College, Wellington, and Saint Kentigern College, Auckland.
-Additional sporting rivalries exist between Lindisfarne and Rathkeale College, Wanganui Collegiate School, and Napier Boys' High School.

 Houses

-Lindisfarne has an established house system with four houses: Aidan, Cuthbert, Oswald, and Durham.
-Boys whose fathers are alumni of the school are placed in the same house that their father was in.
-Brothers are usually placed in the same house as well, to create a sense of family within houses.
-Students participate in various inter-house activities during the course of the year, with the ultimate goal of winning the Gahan Shield.
+Lindisfarne has a house system with four houses: Aidan, Cuthbert, Oswald, and Durham.
+Students participate in inter-house activities with the goal of winning the Gahan Shield.

-Each house is named after an aspect of the college's Celtic heritage: